MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 - After this, select PyCharm out of the options and click on [download](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows)

 ## :wave: Exercise 1.1 Hello World
 For the exercise we will start with setting up the environment.
 You will start by creating a new project  within PyCharm.
 Next you create a new Python file in which you'll write your code.
 When you are done with your code, you'll run it to see if it works.
-For futher clarification, consult the gif below.
+For additional explanation, consult the gif below.

 https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html